jeanjerome/archetype-demo/README.md

 # archetypes-mixture
-How to generate different kinds of application architecture without maintaining redundant archetypes code?
+How to generate different kinds of application architectures without maintaining redundant archetypes code?

 Well, start to define one archetype per application layer and mixe them as you want in a multi-module project.
 Even more, adjust the taste with your favorite flavors like springbooting, microservices or authentication and you'll get a sophisticated and easy to maintain developer stack.